jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 A huge thanks to the FoundationPose authors for developing and releasing this model!

 ## References
+>Devlin, Jacob, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
+"Bert: Pre-training of deep bidirectional transformers for language understanding."
+In Proceedings of the 2019 conference of the North American chapter of the association for computational linguistics: human language technologies, volume 1 (long and short papers), pp. 4171-4186.
+2019.

+>Kirillov, Alexander, Eric Mintun, Nikhila Ravi, Hanzi Mao, Chloe Rolland, Laura Gustafson, Tete Xiao et al. "Segment anything."
+In Proceedings of the IEEE/CVF international conference on computer vision, pp. 4015-4026.
+2023.

 >Liu, Shilong, Zhaoyang Zeng, Tianhe Ren, Feng Li, Hao Zhang, Jie Yang, Qing Jiang et al. "Grounding dino: Marrying dino with grounded pre-training for open-set object detection."
 In European Conference on Computer Vision, pp. 38-55.
 Cham: Springer Nature Switzerland, 2024.